bcgov/psa-job-store/deployments/DEVELOPER.md

 The PVC is mounted to the sidecar under /backups for easy access.
 If the secrets ever need to be restored, you can fetch from here, and decode the base64 values.

+## Kibana Service

+### Overview

+Kibana is an open-source data visualization and exploration tool used for log and time-series analytics, application monitoring, and operational intelligence use cases.
+In the PSA Job Store project, Kibana is integrated with Elasticsearch to provide logging, monitoring, and debugging capabilities.

+### Key Features

+- **Log Visualization**: View and analyze application logs in real-time
+- **Search and Filter**: Quickly search through logs using Elasticsearch's query language
+- **Dashboard Creation**: Build custom dashboards for monitoring application health and performance
+- **Error Analysis**: Identify and troubleshoot errors and exceptions

+### Using Kibana

+#### Viewing Application Logs

+1. Navigate to **Discover** in the Kibana sidebar
+2. Select the appropriate index pattern (typically `alexandria-api-log` and `alexandria-app-log`)
+3. Use the time picker to select the relevant time range
+4. Search for specific log entries using the search bar (e.g., `error`, `position-request`, etc.)

+There also a number of presets that have been saved.
+To open these, open the discover window and then select `Open`.
+You will see options like `API error log`, `App error log` etc.

+### Kibana in Production

+In production environments, Kibana is deployed as part of the Elasticsearch stack in OpenShift.
+Access is restricted to users with `super-admin` role.
+To find the Kibana URL, go to OpenShift -> Networking -> Routes

 ## Additional Notes